ianwild/qsl/doc/less-quick-start.md

 the repo.

-To build the test version, go into the `src` directory and type `make`.
+To build the test version, go into the `src` directory and type `make simple qsl`.
 If this works, type something like:

     echo '(+ 3 4)' | ./qsl